Religious Transition Group

 The Religious Transition Group provides an empowering and nurturing place for discussion about religious change, conflict, or disillusionment.
-We meet on the second and fourth Sundays of every month, from 12:30 to 2:30 P.M.* For more information, please contact the group leader, Bill Dobbs, at [email protected].
+Currently, we meet once a month, usually either on the second and fourth Sunday, from 12:40 to 2:30 P.M.
+We do not meet in December.
+For more information, please contact the group leader, Bill Dobbs, at [email protected].

 Traveling down a crooked path, together.

 You do not need to be an SVUUS member to attend.
 Many of us have formally or informally left the LDS Church or in some way feel stressed in our relationship with the local religious culture.

 We are not interested in trying to sway someone who is happy in their religious belief.
 We invite anyone who is in need of a supportive place to share thoughts, feelings, and challenges.
 We believe each person has the right to make their own life choices.

 Although as individuals we may have strong feelings, and discussions may be passionate, as a group we do not seek to tear down anyone else’s faith.
 Rather, we support each other in our individual paths.

 Meetings are open to any sincere person who will abide by our group principles, which encourage honesty, respect for the privacy of others, kindness, support for each individual in his or her search for truth and meaning, and seeking ways to use experiences and emotions constructively.

 The honest dialogue in our group is refreshing.
 There is power in finally speaking our own truth openly, when in the past we may not have dared to do so.
 With all our wide-ranging and vigorous discussions we also never forget to have a lot of fun.